 In 1969 Southdown became part of the National Bus Company (NBC) as a result of Nationalisation.
 The fleet was eventually repainted with buses in Leaf Green and coaches white.
 With Deregulation in 1986, the fleet reverted to the original company colours but in a modified form, and the operation was structured into divisions.
 It eventually became independent but was purchased by Stagecoach in 1989.
 With the fleet painted in the familiar livery of this company, the name “Southdown” was used but only for a short period.
 However, in 2003 the former company name was resurrected and it is now the legal lettering on buses operating as Stagecoach Coastline.

-Westbridge is a fictitious exhibition layout based in the Western Region during the time of the British Rail blue diesel era in the early 1970s.
-Built in OO gauge, it includes a small terminus station, sidings and a scratch built three road traction maintenance depot.
-The track is Peco code 75 and control is DCC via an NCE Powercab.
-Locomotives are a mixture of Bachmann and Heljan and the majority of rolling stock is Bachmann.
-After the layouts initial four exhibitions, it was decided to extend it by three feet which now gives me much more operational interest whilst exhibiting.
-Regular passenger services terminate and depart from Westbridge which are either multiple units or Mark 1 carriage stock.
-There are also occasional parcel trains which are either loco hauled or operated by parcel units.
-Westbridge Traction Maintenance Depot is always busy with operation including light engine movements or an oil tanker train which serves the fuelling point.
-We hope you enjoy Westbridge as this is my first attempt at an exhibition layout which I partially built at the age of 15.
+Westbridge was a fictitious exhibition layout based in the Western Region during the time of the British Rail blue diesel era in the early 1970s.
+Built in OO gauge, it included a small terminus station, sidings and a scratch built three road traction maintenance depot.
+The track was Peco code 75 and control was DCC via an NCE Powercab.
+Locomotives were a mixture of Bachmann and Heljan and the majority of rolling stock was Bachmann.
+After the layout’s initial four exhibitions, it was decided to extend it by three feet which now gives Alec much more operational interest whilst exhibiting.
+Regular passenger services terminated and departed from Westbridge, being either multiple units or Mark 1 carriage stock.
+There were also occasional parcel trains which were either loco hauled or operated by diesel parcels units a Gloucester RCW example being pictured).
+Westbridge Traction Maintenance Depot was always busy with operations including light engine movements or an oil tanker train which served the fuelling point.

 Bitterfeld by Eric Bird 3.5mm HO Gauge